stamkourk/PRism/README.md

 - Press <kbd>Enter</kbd> to view PR details.
 - In detail view, scroll with <kbd>j</kbd>/<kbd>k</kbd> or <kbd>↓</kbd>/<kbd>↑</kbd>.
 - Press <kbd>q</kbd> or <kbd>esc</kbd> to return to the list.

 ---

+## Configuration

+You can customize PRism’s behavior using a local config file `config.yaml`:

+🔧 `disableFilteringTeamPRs: false` (default)

+By default, PRism filters out PRs that were assigned to you via a team (e.g. @org/team-name) rather than directly to your GitHub username.
+This helps keep the list focused only on what explicitly needs your attention.

+To achieve this, PRism makes an additional API call per PR to check if you specifically were requested.
+While this provides more accurate filtering, it results in slower performance, especially if you have many PRs.

+💨 `disableFilteringTeamPRs: true`

+If you prefer speed over the extra filtering, you can set this flag to true.
+PRism will then skip the additional checks and simply list all PRs where you (or one of your teams) are listed as a reviewer.

+Tradeoff:

+✅ Faster execution

+⚠️ Less accurate filtering (you will see PRs not directly assigned to you)

+---